Revisiting Conjunctive Query Entailment for $\mathcal S$: Appendix of Section

 This means that in any admissible split the $V_a$ are always finite unions of equivalence classes of $\approx$ (and clearly $\approx$ does not have more than $|\var(q)|$ equivalence classes).
 Let $q_1(x'),\ldots,q_m(x')$ be the decomposition of $q_\approx$ into unary PTQs that is computed in the proof of Lemma~\ref{lem:to_ptq} when applied to a unary CQ $q^a_\sigma(x)$ which has a match in a \new{transitive-tree interpretation}.
 Recall that $x'$ is an equivalence class of $\approx$ (actually, the class of $x$).
 By construction the root cluster of each $q_i(x')$ contains an atom $r(x',[y])$ for some atom $r(x_0,y)\in q$ with $x_0\in U_a$ and $y\in V_a$.
 Since $V_a$ is closed under successors (see Condition~(S3)) of splits, this atom $r(x_0,y)$ together with $\approx$ determines $q_i(x')$.
 Since there are only linearly many binary atoms in $q$, the linear upper bound on the number of subPTQs follows. \end{proof}

-With Proposition~\ref{pr:reduction-single} at hand, it is not difficult to prove Theorem~\ref{th:reduction-single}, which we restate here for the readers convenience.
+With Proposition~\ref{pr:reduction-single} at hand, it is not difficult to prove Theorem~\ref{th:reduction-single}, which we restate here for the reader's convenience.
 The proof is essentially along the lines of the proof of Theorem~\ref{th:reduction-rooted}.

 \reductionone*

 \begin{proof} The non-deterministic algorithm starts with guessing an interpretation $\Imc_0$ with domain $\NI(\Amc)$ which interprets only concept and role names occurring in $\pair{\Tmc}{\Amc}$ non-empty.
 Note that there are only exponentially many such interpretations.
 Set $\tau_a=\tp(\Imc_0,a)$ for all $a\in \indiv(\Amc)$, and let $\Jmc=\Imc_0^+$ be the transitive closure of $\Imc_0$.